abelkalum/ABELKALUM.GITHUB.IO/_posts/2020-08-02-sinatra_crud_app.markdown

 One of my entries, therefore, looked like this:

-Sinatra::Base
+  <b> Sinatra::Base </b>

   Today I learned that Sinatra::Base class provides the context for all evaluation in a Sinatra application.

   Created by: Foxy

   Created on Sunday, 02 Aug 2020 8:12 PM

   Edit

   Delete this Entry

   Back

 The user has the option of editing, deleting, or going back to their show page to create a new entry, see all other entries, or log out.